pytmg/cli/Documentation.md

   - A: V3.
 Because V2 is a bug hellhole, V1 is..
 V1 and V3 just looks nice.
 Come on.

 - Q: What's the error rate?
   - A: On Windows?
-Low.
-On \*NIX systems?
+Low. ~~On \*NIX systems?
 Every time you exit.
-Don't know why, don't really care.
+Don't know why, don't really care.~~ NEVERMIND - IT WORKS PERFECTLY FINE NOW (yay)

 - Q: Does this work on Mac?
   - A: ¯\\\_(ツ)\_/¯